How to set up guest WiFi in your café or restaurantSmall Business Advice 27 February 2020

 At the most basic level, business owners can, at their own risk, let customers onto their own network with their own pre-existing equipment.

 This is the cheapest option, but also the riskiest.
 It gives strangers direct access to your own data, therefore creating security risks to your business, which you may not be insured for.
-It also doesn’t cater for a high number of users and will inevitably make for a slow and unreliable connection speed.
+It also doesn’t cater to a high number of users and will inevitably make for a slow and unreliable connection speed.

 While using your own equipment isn’t recommended, if it’s needed as a temporary fix, café owners should adjust the security settings on their router to ensure a high level of encryption called WPA2- Personal security, at the very least.
 This will ensure that customers using the network are unable to see network traffic.